LULU CALIFORNIA BISTRO – Palm Springs, California

 The uniquely architected restaurant boasts of two floors of indoor seating and the best people-watching-patio in the city.
 That patio is where we spent Christmas, 2017 with our debonair dachshund The Dude.
 Imprinted on the sidewalk next to our table were several stars honoring the many Hollywood luminaries who have lived, loved and played in this beautiful desert oasis.”
 You’d think The Dude was the biggest celebrity of them all considering all the attention he garnered.
 Everyone, it seemed, wanted to pet our little boy.
 Hmm, wasn’t this the way Marilyn Monroe was discovered?

-Lulu California Bistro was a holiday haven for us, a home away from home.
-It’s about as far away from snow as we could find, but even in warm weather, this is a happening place to which we hope very much to return.
+For two years in a row, Lulu California Bistro has been a holiday haven for us, a home away from home.
+It’s about as far away from snow as we could find, but even in warm weather, this is a happening place to which we hope very much to return–maybe someday even on a day other than Christmas.

 200 South Palm Canyon Drive